apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

     Because the layers of a Docker image as well as the blobs of an OCI image are already ``gzip`` compressed, there is a minimal advantage to having compressed archives representing OCI images.
-For this reason, the ``build`` detailed above boostraps a SIF file for use by Singularity from only a ``tar`` file, and not a ``tar.gz`` file.
+For this reason, the ``build`` detailed above bootstraps a SIF file for use by Singularity from only a ``tar`` file, and not a ``tar.gz`` file.

 Working from the Singularity Command Line with Remotely Hosted Images